artsy/artsy.github.io/source/_posts/2012-10-18-so-you-want-to-do-a-css3-3d-transform.markdown

 ---

-This post details the first of many challenges we faced in 3D transforming the [homepage of Art.sy](http://art.sy) (inspired by [Meny](https://github.com/hakimel/meny)): detecting CSS 3D transform support.
+This post details the first of many challenges we faced in 3D transforming the [homepage of Artsy](http://artsy.net) (inspired by [Meny](https://github.com/hakimel/meny)): detecting CSS 3D transform support.

 Front-end development is messy in today's fragmented world.
-At Art.sy, our goal is to do what it takes to provide an incredible experience for *all* of our users (IE8+, iOS and the usual suspects).
+At Artsy, our goal is to do what it takes to provide an incredible experience for *all* of our users (IE8+, iOS and the usual suspects).
 Deploying bleeding edge tech, like CSS 3D transforms, is an exercise in